Sessile serrated polyp of the colon and rectum

 What is a margin?

-A margin in an SSP is the part of the colon or rectum that the gastroenterologist or surgeon cuts to remove the abnormal tissue.
+A margin in an adenoma is the part of the colon or rectum that the gastroenterologist or surgeon cuts to remove the abnormal tissue.
 Pathologists do not usually state in their report whether the SSP has been completely removed or not, as this is thought to be best judged by the physician doing the colonoscopy.

-Sessile serrated polyps are often removed and sent to pathology as multiple pieces (fragments) of tissue.
+SSPs are often removed and sent to pathology as multiple pieces (fragments) of tissue.
 In some of these cases, it will not be possible for your pathologist to determine which piece is the real margin and the changes seen at the margin will not be described in your report.

 A+ A A-